shinmorino/qgate/docs/source/simulator.rst

 Simulator
 =========

-Simulator is to run simulation of quantum circuits.
+Simulator executes simulations of given quantum circuits.

 Simulator instance is created by using **qgate.simulator.<runtime>()**, where runtime is py, cpu and cuda.